Pylons/pyramid_cookbook/getting_started/07-viewclasses/index.rst

 - Introduce a view class for our wiki-related views

-- Start making this more like Wiki by adding more views and templates
+- Start making this more like our wiki application by adding more views and templates

 Steps
 =====